sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 }
 ```

 This creates an SNS topic using [`sst.Topic`](https://docs.serverless-stack.com/constructs/Topic).
 And it has two subscribers.
-Meaning when the topic is published, both functions will get run.
+Meaning when the topic is published, both the functions will get run.

 ## Setting up the API